-In addition, all the Directors of the Company do not hold directorships at more than five public listed companies and thus, able to commit sufficient time to the Company.
+In addition, all the Directors of the Company do not hold directorships at more than five public listed companies as prescribed in Paragraph 15.06 of the Listing Requirements and thus, able to commit sufficient time to the Company.
+For notification to the Companies Commission of Malaysia as well as monitoring purpose, the Directors are required to notify the Company on any changes in his other directorship of public companies or subsidiaries of public companies.